Ed Broadbent Defends Union Movement

 Business Manager Presented with Diamond Jubilee Medal

 Local 793 business manager Mike Gallagher has been awarded a Queen Elizabeth II Diamond Jubilee Medal.
 The presentation was made June 29 at a luncheon following the Gary O’Neill Memorial Golf Tournament held at Rattlesnake Point Golf Club in Milton.
 The medal was presented by Oakville MPP Kevin Flynn.
-The award is in recognition of Gallagher’s […]
+The award is in recognition of Gallagher’s contributions to Canada.
+Gallagher told those at the luncheon that he was honoured to receive the award.
+He said he couldn’t have accomplished it without the support of the industry, the union, and late Local […]

 Local 793 business manager Mike Gallagher has been awarded a Queen Elizabeth II Diamond Jubilee Medal.